I-II-III (Icon of Coil albums)

-I-II-III are three compilation albums released by Icon of Coil in 2006.
+I-II-III are three compilation albums released by the Norwegian electronic music group Icon of Coil in 2006.
 Each released separately as re-issues of their first 3 albums ('Serenity is the Devil', 'The Soul is in the Software' & remix album 'One Nation Under Beat'), 2 singles ('Shallow Nation' & 'Access And Amplify') and EP ('Seren EP'), which were all either out of print, or hard to find.